 LINGERING TASTES OF PICNICS PAST

-Our rather curious English word derives from the French pique nique (the meaning is murky, except for the connotations around "picking."
+Our rather curious English word derives from the French pique nique (the meaning is murky, except for the connotations around “picking”).
 It originally referred to a kind of potluck, typically indoors, where everyone brought something to eat.

 The change in the sense of picnic from “potluck” to “eating outside” was noticeable by the 1860s.
 What survived was the mingled notions of “impromptu” with “informal”—still a strong implication in any modern conception of picnicking.
+(Although you can totally pull off a perfect indoor picnic that captures the same spirit and is just as fun.)

 JAMES BEARD’S CHILDHOOD PICNICS ON THE OREGON COAST